ray-project/ray/doc/source/index.md

 - [Tasks](ray-core/tasks): Stateless Python functions executed in the cluster.
 - [Actors](ray-core/actors): Stateful Python classes (worker processes) created in the cluster.
 - [Objects](ray-core/objects): Immutable values accessible across the cluster; cached in Ray's distributed [shared-memory](https://en.wikipedia.org/wiki/Shared_memory) object store.

-[Ray AIR](ray-air/getting-started) is built on top of Ray Core and focuses on distributed individual and end-to-end machine learning workflows.
-Each of the five native libraries that Ray AIR wraps distributes a specific ML task:
-- [Datasets](data/dataset): Scalable, framework-agnostic data loading and transformation across training, tuning, and prediction.
-- [Serve](serve/index): Scalable and programmable serving to deploy models for online inference, with optional microbatching to improve performance.
-- [RLlib](rllib/index): Scalable distributed reinforcement learning workloads that integrate with the other Ray AIR libraries.
-- [Train](train/train): Distributed multi-node and multi-core model training with fault tolerance that integrates with popular training libraries.
-- [Tune](tune/index): Scalable hyperparameter tuning to optimize model performance.

 Ray runs on any machine, cluster, cloud provider, and Kubernetes, and features a growing [ecosystem of community integrations](ray-overview/ray-libraries).